-Many families with young children struggle to make ends meet in the county, and there are a significant number of families that rely on public assistance for medical care, child care, and job training.
+Many families with young children struggle to make ends meet in the county, and there are a significant number of families that rely on public assistance for medical care, childcare, and job training.
 Wage levels are not commensurate with housing costs, and low-income housing is scarce.
 Many families utilize emergency food, energy assistance and shelter resources, which are not sufficient to meet the need.
-Local service providers note a growing trend of families living in poverty in other counties moving to Tuolumne County, in the mistaken belief that resources and jobs are more available, which is not the case, and which puts a further strain on the available safety net resources.
-Poverty rates for children under age 18 are 20.5%.
-Tuolumne unemployment rates (at 7%) remain slightly higher than the California total (6.3%).
-What this data does not reflect is that higher unemployment in 2010 and the following years resulted in a significant number of families with children leaving the county.
-Kindergarten enrollments (in AY 13-14) were 3% lower than five years earlier (AY 8-9), although birthrates would have predicted a 7% increase in enrollment.
-It is not clear how enrollment in private and charter schools has affected this data.
+Local service providers note a growing trend of individuals and families moving to Tuolumne County, with the belief that resources are more available, which is not the case, and which puts a further strain on the available safety net resources.
+In 2018, poverty rates for children in Tuolumne County under age 18 were 15%, which is lower than the state at 19.5%.
+Tuolumne unemployment rates are even with the California total (3.9%), which is the lowest since the government began recording it in 1976.